 - Provided project communication liaison with principals, County and EE&G.

-- Presented IAQ information at press conference on behalf of School District.
+- Presented IAQ information at the press conference on behalf of School District.